JustinWangsa/Inventory-Management-System-Website/AdminGuide.md

 ## System Overview

-This web-based inventory system helps you manage item entries (add, edit, and delete).
-It's built using PHP, CSS, JavaScript, and a MariaDB database.
+This system is a lightweight, web-based inventory management tool designed to help administrators oversee and control item records in a centralized database.
+It allows for easy modification of records (add, edit, delete), supports data sorting, and is built using PHP for backend processing, MariaDB for database handling, and JavaScript/CSS for frontend interaction.

 ---